joetustin/jt-cap-1/README.md

 ![](images/Comparison.png)

-#### Bootstrap Modeling Method:
+#### Bootstrap Modeling Method and Hypothesis Testing:
-In an effort to validate my conclusions,  I ran a boot strap analysis on winning a set if you won return point number four at a rate of 0.44  I ran my bootstrap by resampling a dataset of 1000 samples 1000 more times.
+In an effort to validate my conclusions,  I ran a bootstrap analysis on winning a set if you won return point number four (A Big Point) at a rate of 0.44  My null hypothesis is that if you win 44% of return point #4, you win the set.
+The alternative hypothesis is that you do not win the set.
+I ran my bootstrap by resampling a dataset of 1000 samples 1000 more times.
 I had a sample mean of .44 and a sample standard deviation of .008  The histogram of the result is shown below.
-I set a significance value of 5% which resulted in z-value of .42  I next double checked to see if my result could accurately predict success or failure.
+I set a significance value of 5% for a one tailed test which resulted in a z-value of .42  I next double checked to see if my result could accurately predict success or failure on a new test data set.
 It was able to predict failure at a rate of 70%.
-However, there is an error correction to be made.....
+However, there is a still an error correction to be made.....

 ![](images/bootstrap.png)